 Too Many Options

-There is an increasing number of individuals from all walks of life who undergo cosmetic surgery each year.
+There is an increasing number of people from all walks of life who undergo cosmetic surgery every year.

 How should someone considering plastic surgery select a plastic surgeon SEO and make an informed decision?